 For example, Tyler Klenow, a prosthetist, earned an MBA in Healthcare Management from Florida Tech.
 His degree bolstered his business skills and allowed him to more effectively run one of his employer’s stores.
 It also helped him establish a research program to develop new prosthetic products and clinical methods to improve outcomes for patients.

 On the other hand, an MBA in Healthcare Management helped Lisa Garcia lead multidisciplinary teams as a health services manager for Episcopal Children’s Services, a division of Early Head Start and Head Start programs.

-With enough experience and knowledge under their belt, people seeking a career in healthcare management can forge their path by accepting entry-levels jobs in human resources, marketing, public affairs, medical staff relations, nursing administration and patient care services.
+Individuals seeking a career in healthcare management may begin on their path with positions in human resources, marketing, public affairs, medical staff relations, nursing administration and patient care services.